tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ![The default PythonAnywhere *hello world* webpage.](images/ch-deploy-hello-world.png)

 ### Configure the Virtual Environment
-Before we do this however, we need to configure our new web app to use the virtual environment we set up previously.
+However, before we do this, we need to configure our new web app to use the virtual environment we set up previously.
 Navigate to the *Web* tab in PythonAnywhere's interface if you aren't already there.
-From there, scroll all the way down the page until you see the heading *Virtualenv*.
+From there, scroll down the page until you see the heading *Virtualenv*.

-Enter in the path to your virtual environment.
+Enter the path to your virtual environment.
 Click the red text, which is replaced with an input box.
 Assuming you created a virtual environment called `rangoenv`, the path would be:

 {lang="text",linenos=off}
 	/home/rangodemo2019/.virtualenvs/rangoenv

 When you have entered the path, click the tick so submit it.
 Once again, we ask you to replace `rangodemo2019` with your PythonAnywhere username.

-Now scroll up the page to the *Code* section.
+Now scroll to the *Code* section.
 From here, you can set the path to your Django project's source code.
 Click the red text next to *Source code*, which will again turn into an input field.

 {lang="text",linenos=off}
 	/home/rangodemo2019/tango_with_django_project/